SineadMorris/ushr/README.md

 ![](README_files/figure-markdown_github/spfits-1.png)

 The solid lines are the best-fit model for each subject.
 Twelve were successfully fit with the biphasic model, and four with the single phase model.
-Although some single phase subjects had sufficient data to fit the biphasic model (i.e. at least six observations), the resulting 95% parameter confidence intervals were either unattainable or sufficiently wide to indicate an unreliable fit. <!--This can occur, for example, when one of the decay phases is poorly documented (i.e. has few data points).--> As a result, the subjects were automatically re-fit with the single phase model. <!--This re-fitting step is automated in the package; however, the user can control the size of confidence interval above which a biphasic fit is deemed unreliable using the argument `CI_max_diff` in `ushr()`. -->
+Although some single phase subjects had sufficient data to fit the biphasic model (i.e. at least six observations), the resulting 95% parameter confidence intervals were either unattainable or sufficiently wide to indicate an unreliable fit.
+As a result, the subjects were automatically re-fit with the single phase model.

 We can also summarize the fitting procedure and parameter estimates using `summarize_model()`.
 This creates a list with the following elements: (i) a summary of which subjects were successfully fit, with the corresponding infected cell lifespan estimates (`summary`); (ii) summary statistics for the biphasic model parameter estimates (`biphasicstats`); and (iii) summary statistics for the single phase parameter estimates (`singlestats`).